babakhajizadeh/todoList/docs/LINUX_DOC.md

 ```
 ## Program's static build
 First you need to provide address of your own Qt's static build directory in __CMakeLists.txt__ at __CMAKE_PREFIX_PATH__ variable.
-So by now I Assume you have already finished tasks above, And you have swiched to our programs root directory;
+So by now I assume you have already finished tasks above, And you have swiched to the programs root directory;

 ```sh
 $ mkdir build